Amateur Athletic Club: History

 It has been argued that the cause of the demise of The Amateur Athletic Club was drafted into its original constitution.
 There was an assumption that those who engaged in manual labour might have a competitive edge.
 As such, what has been termed a 'mechanics clause' was introduced that effectively prevented anyone in manual labour from joining.
 This caused debate and unease from the beginning and by 1879, the Northern Athletics Association, whose membership was wider than that of its southern counterparts, threatened to boycott the AAC's annual championships.
 This caused the AAC to collapse and in 1880 the Amateur Athletic Association was formed, with rules that ensured any genuine amateur could join irrespective of their occupation or social class.

 Football club

-The club included a football club which was a member of the Football Association from 1868 to 1876 and playing its first match against external opposition in November 1866.
+The club included a football club which was a member of the Football Association from 1868 to 1876 and which played its first match against external opposition in November 1866.
 It entered the FA Cup in 1873–74 but scratched when drawn to play Clapham Rovers because of an inability to get a team together.

 Despite the club claiming a membership of over 350 in 1873, there is no record of it having played a match against external opposition after November 1868, suggesting the football side was mainly aimed at matches within the membership.
-There is no record of the club ever having won a match against external opposition, the club's best result being a 0–0 draw against the Royal Engineers A.F.C. in February 1868, the club being bolstered by the presence of Edgar Lubbock and Charles W. Alcock in the side.
+There is no record of the club ever having won a match against external opposition; the club's best result was a 0–0 draw against the Royal Engineers A.F.C. in February 1868, thanks in part to the presence of Edgar Lubbock and Charles W. Alcock in the side.